byui-cse/cse251-course/week01/prepare.md

 |  | f = open(filename, 'w') |
 |  | Program crashes because the file is locked by thread A |

-In the table above, Thread `B` will crash when tyring to open the file in write only mode.
+In the table above, Thread `B` will crash when trying to open the file in write only mode.
 This is because Thread `A` never finished closing the file before Thread `B` started.

 Python allows you to denote part of your code as a critical section.
 A critical section is code that only allows 1 thread to execute at a time.
-That thread will start and finish executing the code before any other thread can excute it.
+That thread will start and finish executing the code before any other thread can execute it.
 [Critical Section webpage](https://en.wikipedia.org/wiki/Critical_section)

 In the figure, 4 threads are tyring to get into the critical section.